Orange-OpenSource/Orange-Boosted-Bootstrap/docs/4.0/layout/grid.md

 ### Variable width content

-Using the `col-{breakpoint}-auto` classes, columns can size itself based on the natural width of its content.
-This is super handy with single line content like inputs, numbers, etc. This, in conjunction with [horizontal alignment](#horizontal-alignment) classes, is very useful for centering layouts with uneven column sizes as viewport width changes.
+Use `col-{breakpoint}-auto` classes to size columns based on the natural width of their content.

 <div class="bd-example-row">
 {% example html %}